2013 Little League World Series: No-hitter

 Grant Holman of the Eastlake Little League (Chula Vista, California) tossed a no-hitter in the fourth game of the tournament against Grosse Pointe, Michigan.

+Brett Callahan Newark National Little League (Newark Delaware).

 Champion's path

 The Musashi Fuchū LL reached the LLWS by winning all eight of their Tokyo and national tournament games.
 In total, they went undefeated with a 13–0 record.